-The role of the tutor in active learning

-- The tutor engages student-teachers through active learning methods such as inquiry methods, group discussions, research, investigative activities, group and individual work activities. - He/she encourages individual, peer and group evaluation of the work done in the classroom and uses appropriate competence-based assessment approaches and methods. - He provides supervised opportunities for student-teachers to develop different competences by giving tasks which enhance critical thinking, problem solving, research, creativity and innovation, communication and cooperation. - The tutor supports and facilitates the learning process by valuing studentteachers' contributions in the class activities.

-The role of student-teachers in active learning

-- A student-teacher engaged in active learning: - Communicates and shares relevant information with peers through presentations, discussions, groupwork and other student-teacher-centred activities (role play, case studies, project work, research and investigation); - Activelyparticipatesandtakesresponsibility for his/her own learning; - Develops knowledge and skills in active ways; - Carries out research/investigation by consulting print/online documents and resourceful people, and presents their findings; - Ensures the effective contribution of each group member in assigned tasks through clear explanation and arguments, critical thinking, responsibility and confidence in public speaking - Draws conclusions based on the findings from the learning activities.
+The role of the tutor in active The role of student-teachers in learning active learning The tutor engages student-teachers through active learning methods such as inquiry methods, group discussions, research, investigative activities, group and individual work activities.
+He/she encourages individual, peer and group evaluation of the work done in the classroom and uses appropriate competence-based assessment approaches and methods.
+He provides supervised opportunities for student-teachers to develop different competences by giving tasks which enhance critical thinking, problem solving, research, creativity and innovation, communication and cooperation.
+The tutor supports and facilitates the learning process by valuing student-teachers' contributions in the class activities.
+A student-teacher engaged in active learning: Communicates and shares relevant information with peers through presentations, discussions, group work and other student-teacher-centred activities (role play, case studies, project work, research and investigation); Activelyparticipatesandtakesresponsibility for his/her own learning; Develops knowledge and skills in active ways; Carries out research/investigation by consulting print/online documents and resourceful people, and presents their findings; Ensures the effective contribution of each group member in assigned tasks through clear explanation and arguments, critical thinking, responsibility and confidence in public speaking Draws conclusions based on the findings from the learning activities.